Dr-schobi/smd-challenge/README.md

 My goals:
 - I wanna try! (both with and without extra tools).
-  In the past, I've done some PCB development, debugging, soldering and measuring around 2008 for developing digital cameras, with large FPGAs (Xilinx Vertex), my own DDR Memory controller and complex 10+ layer PCBs.
+  In the past, I've done some PCB development, debugging, soldering and measuring around 2008 for developing digital cameras, with large FPGAs (Xilinx Vertex), my own DDR memory controller on complex 10+ layer PCBs.
 Back then, this was no 0201 and I'm much older now with many years of just Matlab coding and only little electronics.

 - I don't think that I will succeed on the first try.
-  I will need more than one shot with the tiny components, especially towards 0201. the kit from the set above comes with one component each - this is not enough.
+  I will need more than one shot with the tiny components, especially towards 0201. the kit from the set above comes with one component each - this might not be enough.

 - Learn some more!
   The new Kicad 6 looks realy good and I'm lacking practice in PCB design, this looks like a good chance for a quick project with focus on aesthetics.
   I've not worked wit Atmel microcontrollers for over 15 years - time to refresh.

 - Maybe this is for sharing?
-  In the last years I met a few electronics developers who might like to be gifted a kit.
+  In the last years, I met a few electronics developers who might like to be gifted a kit.
 I'm certainly not going to order just one set.

 Status:
-- components have been ordered
-- PCB has been designed and ordered, but not arrived/tested yet.
-Before cloning I would suggest to wait for feedback if all went well.
+- PCBs have arrived, assembled and code is working

+Errata:
+- silkscreen says "0806", should be "0805"

 # Schematic and PCB